 Update – later that afternoon, we had our first hatchling!
 Here’s a terrible photo – couldn’t even zoom in before mom was back and feeling very uncomfortable about us watching her – we backed way off, but could still see her feed it briefly before we ducked out completely:

 The next day we had nestling #2 hatch, right on schedule!
 Both seem to be doing well.

 Day 3 photo – Here’s a better (but not great) photo of nestling#1 on day 3 (you can see its mostly naked body, its big eyes (closed for now) and yellow beak (short for now but will grow longer).
 It’s at least twice the weight it was when it hatched:

 Check out this slow motion video of a ruby throated hummingbird in flight (most N. American hummers flap at about 53 wingbeats per second.) hummingbird in flight

 Some people have asked why we don’t put a feeder in the courtyard for her.
-The answer is because we don’t want to attract other hummers to the courtyard to bother her, and there is already a feeder across the street that she can visit.
+The answer is because we don’t want to attract other hummers to the courtyard to bother her (they’re extremely territorial), and there is already a feeder across the street that she can visit.
 Also, at this age the nestlings are being fed mainly insects, not nectar.

 See the next entry about these babies here